nylon009/gvoa/README.md

 gvoa
 ====

+GVOA is a RSS reader client for VOA.
+But unlike other counter parters which just open the url to show the contnet in the webpage, it parses the html page and save the content locally.

-For learning english, I tried many VOA related applications, but none of them is easy to use.
+For learning english, I tried many VOA related applications, but none of them is can meet my requirement.
 So I decided to write one for myself.
-The UI will be very simple, but the content will be very useful.
+The UI may be very simple, but the features will be very useful.

-GVOA is a RSS reader for VOA.

 Feature List:
-1) Support off-line reader by local db;
-2) Support mp3 player;
-3) Support multithread download(in furure);
+1. Parse the html page and save the text and mp3 locally;
+2. Support offline mode even when the mobile is not connect to internet;
+2. Play/Pause mp3 locally;
+3. User can adjust font of the RSS text;

+TODO:
+4. Auto clear old/expired text and mp3;

 Thanks for the RSS service provided by http://51voa.com